Why Pearson Orthodontics?

 FAQ

-No. Many of our patients are referred by their family dentist, but many patients also take the initiative to schedule an orthodontic exam themselves.
+No!
+Some patients are referred by their family dentist, but many patients also take the initiative to schedule an orthodontic exam themselves.

 When should I schedule an appointment for my child’s first orthodontic screening?